 - Fairview Southdale Hospital (Edina, MN)

-- University of Minnesota Medical Center, Fairview (Minneapolis, Minn.) - including Fairview Maple Grove Medical Center and Fairview Maple Grove Ambulatory Surgery Center
+- University of Minnesota Medical Center, Fairview (Minneapolis, MN.) - including Fairview Maple Grove Medical Center

 Scope of Services:

 - Collect and process applications for initial appointment, reappointment and additional privileges for all credentialed practitioners

 - Obtain primary source verification with medical school, residency program, previous hospitals, licensing board or other required sources

 - Identify and investigate red flags found during credentialing process